Brotherhood of Man Pt. XIII

 Here is what this Beattie’s “moral high ground” looks like in practice:

 The French and Indian War?
 Why not the Battle of Thermopylae?
 These dimwit spergs are everywhere now, with nothing to say for themselves but this Ancestry.com trivia.
 Outhouse intellectuals, consumer dissidents and high school football has-been dad bods who’ve learned the word “oligarchy.”
-The oligarchs couldn’t wish for choicer enemies, Beattie’s moral rectitude is the extent of their power:
+The oligarchs couldn’t wish for choicer enemies, Beattie’s moral rectitude is the extent of their power.
+These litigious little loyalty oath fetishists make me tired.
+The awakened Saxon would like to please speak to a manager.

 Literally Violence, Pt.
 IV